YasmineMMahmoud/IBM-Data-Science-Capstone/README.md

 ### Since people around the world are becoming more and more conscious of what they put into their bodies and how that impacts their health, opening a Gluten Free Restaurant and Bakery in Toronto will attract a large audience, not only those affected with Cliac disease.

-### This project demostrates to investors that opening a Gluten Free Restaurant and Bakery is a lucrative business idea.
+### This project demostrates to investors that opening a Gluten Free Bakery is a lucrative business idea.

 ## 4. The Data

-### The following Datasets contain various unique information about Toronto and its neighborhoods to discover the best spot to open a Gluten free Restaurant and Bakery:
+### The following Datasets contain various unique information about Toronto and its neighborhoods to discover the best spot to open a Gluten free Bakery:

   ### 4.1 Foursquare Location Data: to get the location and venue information (https://developer.foursquare.com/docs)
   ### 4.2 Neighborhood Profiles Data: To get detailed information about each neighborhood in Toronto. (https://open.toronto.ca/dataset/neighbourhood-profiles/)
   ### 4.3 Neighbourhoods Dataset: To get information about Toronto neighborhoods such as location, and the name of all the neighborhoods present in Toronto. (https://open.toronto.ca/dataset/neighbourhoods/)

 ## 5. Methodology

+### After cleaning and exploring the data, we will apply the K-means machine learning algorithm to create clusters of Toronto neughborhoods and choose the best spot(s) to open a bakery.